Spider-Man: The New Animated Series: Reception

 In 2004, the series was nominated for an Annie Award for Outstanding Achievement in an Animated Television Production while "Keeping Secrets" got a nomination in Outstanding Storyboarding in an Animated Television Production.

 Home media

 The complete series was released on DVD as Spider-Man: The New Animated Series: Special Edition on January 13, 2004.
 Four separate DVD volumes containing three episodes each were also released from 2004 to 2005.
+These releases contained various behind-the-scenes featurettes, as well as trailers for Cowboy Bebop, Osamu Tezuka's Metropolis, Cyborg 009, Tokyo Godfathers, and the theatrical trailers for Spider-Man and Spider-Man 2.
 The entire series was licensed by Marvel and Sony to DigiKids/Sentimental Journeys, who re-edited the footage from many episodes into one feature, which is sold as a personalized DVD in which the purchaser's face is revealed under Spider-Man's mask.

 The series was made available for streaming on Disney+ on October 19, 2022, but the episodes appear in their original air date order and not chronologically.
 On December 4, 2023, it was removed.
 As of June 2025, the series is available for streaming on Amazon Prime Video, YouTube, and Fandango at Home through purchase.